-Officers conducting the visits use a range of tools, including reviewing the services’ outbreak management plan (OMP) against the best practice principles based on the Communicable Diseases Network Australia (CDNA) guidelines for COVID-19 Outbreaks in Aged Care Facilities.
+Officers conducting the visits use a range of tools, including reviewing the services’ outbreak management plan (OMP) against the best practice principles based on the National Guidelines for the Prevention, Control and Public Health Management of Outbreaks of Acute Respiratory Infection (including COVID-19 and Influenza) in Residential Care Facilities.
 In addition, an infection control monitoring checklist is used as a guide during some visits.
 Providers are also asked additional questions to understand how they are applying public health directives relating to infection control which is specific to the directions in their state or territory.

 As of 1 December 2020, each aged care facility (each service location) is required to have appointed at least one designated member of the nursing staff as an Infection and Prevention Control (IPC) lead.
 Further information about IPC leads can be found on the Commission’s website.

 Findings from infection control monitoring visits during 2020